01011010101/OW2-Superbots/README.md

-###### This is an updated version of the OW Superbots page created by the original mode creator, Cel#1115.
-The original page can be found [here](https://docs.google.com/document/d/1WwOGDoImdErTrU-VU9Pxc0oTp9ALMUmJaqAeW_fBrm8).
+###### This page was created by Arkhanglesk#11200 and is an updated version of the [OW Superbots](https://docs.google.com/document/d/1WwOGDoImdErTrU-VU9Pxc0oTp9ALMUmJaqAeW_fBrm8) page created by the mode creator, Cel#1115.

 # STOP THE SUPER BOTS!